ahbarnett/perilap3d/README.md

 ### To Do

+* add quadrupole sources and Hessian outputs

-* add charge sources
+* add charge sources, via uniform face leakage generalized Greens function

-* spherical harmonics (or better) for aux rep for rapid empty BVP solve
+* spherical harmonics (or better?) for aux rep for rapid empty BVP solve

 * fix fat Q case with QR solve? (only needed if m<P)